 - The solution uses a unique application of three distinct features: neuroscience, conflict prevention and peace building, and GIS technologies.

-- Psychological Geographies can be used to inform policy interventions for mental and social health.
+- Beyond Conflict can be used to inform policy interventions for mental and social health.

 - Production of the first biological and social cognition maps of one of the world’s largest refugee camps